TIY-DC-FEE-Jan-2015/notes/Timeline.md

 * Basic JavaScript types and control flow
 * JavaScript iteration
 * JavaScript functional programming
-* DOM traversal, with and without jQuery
 * JavaScript testing and Test-Driven Development basics
+* JavaScript functional programming
 * Completing basic JavaScript interview-esque katas

 #### Week 3 (Feb 9-13)

 By the end of this week, students should be comfortable with:

+* DOM traversal, with and without jQuery
 * Responsive web design
 * Sass and SCSS
 * Yeoman